liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 But, every time Petra heard it she felt frustrated.

-The reality is that people who knew nothing would arbitrarily lump together the term "half-elf" with Petra's beloved "Emilia."
+The reality is that people who knew nothing would arbitrarily lump together the term "half-elf" with Petra's beloved "Emilia".

 Petra: \[Saying it like this, I have heard enough of it.\]